 Insurers who impose these long waiting periods may waive them or reduce the waiting time if your pet has a vet visit before you get covered and the vet indicates your dog or cat doesn’t have any serious conditions.

-All pet insurers exclude coverage for pre-existing conditions, although some will provide coverage if your pet has been pronounced cured and is symptom-free for a certain length of time, such as 180 days.
-Some exclude coverage for genetic and congenital conditions as well.
+You should also know that all pet insurers exclude coverage for pre-existing conditions.
+Some will provide coverage if your pet has been pronounced cured and is symptom-free for a certain length of time, such as 180 days, but this isn’t common.